Macroscopic quantum tunneling: from quantum vortices to black holes and Universe: de Sitter Universe

 Eq.(\ref{localT}) is valid in the regime, when the relevant classical trajectories of electron in the ionization process are well within the event horizon.
 This means that effective temperature is the local temperature, and thus this process of ionization has no relation to the cosmological horizon.
-The same local temperature describes the process of the splitting of the composite particle with mass $M$ into two components with $M_1 +M_2>M$, which is also not allowed in the Minkowski vacuum.\cite{Bros2008,Bros2010,Volovik2009b} The probablity of this process (for $M\gg T_{\rm H}$):
+The same local temperature describes the process of the splitting of the composite particle with mass $m$ into two components with $m_1 +m_2>m$, which is also not allowed in the Minkowski vacuum.\cite{Bros2008,Bros2010,Volovik2009b} The probablity of this process (for $m\gg T_{\rm H}$):

-If only single scalar field with mass $M$ is present, the process of the splitting of a particle to two particles becomes the process of duplication of particles, i.e. the particle transforms to two particles of the same bosonic field, $M \rightarrow 2M$.
-The equation (19) in Ref.\cite{Volovik2009b} gives for $M_1=M_2=M$ the probability of this process
+If only single scalar field with mass $m$ is present, the process of the splitting of a particle to two particles becomes the process of duplication of particles, i.e. the particle transforms to two particles of the same bosonic field, $m \rightarrow 2m$.
+The equation (19) in Ref.\cite{Volovik2009b} gives for $m_1=m_2=m$ the probability of this process

-This coincides with the decay rate of massive field in the de Sitter Universe $\Gamma(1\rightarrow 0) \sim \exp{\left(-\frac{M}{T_{\rm loc}} \right)}$ obtained in Ref. \cite{Jatkar2012}.
-This factor $\exp{\left(-\frac{M}{2T_{\rm H}} \right)}$ in the decay rate of massive field is discussed in detail in Ref. \cite{Maldacena2015} devoted to the so-called Cosmological Collider (inflation viewed as a particle accelerator).
-It is stressed that this factor differs from conventional thermal factor $\exp{\left(-\frac{M}{T_{\rm H}}\right)}$, which characterizes the creation of a pair of massive particles.
+This coincides with the decay rate of massive field in the de Sitter Universe $\Gamma(1\rightarrow 0) \sim \exp{\left(-\frac{m}{T_{\rm loc}} \right)}$ obtained in Ref. \cite{Jatkar2012}.
+This factor $\exp{\left(-\frac{m}{2T_{\rm H}} \right)}$ in the decay rate of massive field is discussed in detail in Ref. \cite{Maldacena2015} devoted to the so-called Cosmological Collider (inflation viewed as a particle accelerator).
+It is stressed that this factor differs from conventional thermal factor $\exp{\left(-\frac{m}{T_{\rm H}}\right)}$, which characterizes the creation of a pair of massive particles.

-Though the Hawking radiation itself is not relevant for the de Sitter Universe, its consideration allows us to determine the local temperature in terms of the Hawking temperature, $T_{\rm loc}=2T_{\rm H}$.
+Though it looks that the Hawking radiation is less important than the local processes, its consideration allows us to determine the local temperature in terms of the Hawking temperature, $T_{\rm loc}=2T_{\rm H}$.
 Eq. (\ref{mto2m}) demonstrates that creation of new particles is compensated by their decay, $n\Gamma(1\rightarrow 2)=n\Gamma(1\rightarrow 0)$, where $n$ is particle density.
 This detailed balance, however, does not determine the distribution function $n$ in equilibrium.
 The equilibrium particle density can be found from the consideration of Hawking radiation from de Sitter cosmological horizon.